PrestonCWerner/rocket-league-scouting/README.md

     API_AUTHORIZATION_KEY=PLACEHOLDER
     BASE_URL=https://ballchasing.com/api/replays
 ```
+5. Create a .logs folder in the root directory with one file: 'player_replay_ingestion.logs'

 ### STEP 2: Run the app
 1. Once your environment is setup, you can run the app by executing the following script from the root directory of the project: